-During the years ended March 31, 2015 and 2014, the Company issued, respectfully, 0 and 20,000 shares of its common stock for services valued at \$-0- and \$28,360, respectfully.
-As of March 31, 2015 and 2014, the Company had 53,199,136 and 47,836,543 shares of common stock, respectively.
+During the years ended March 31, 2016 and 2015, the Company did not issue, shares of its common stock for services.
+As of March 31, 2016 and 2015, the Company had 53,256,296 and 53,199,136 shares of common stock, respectively.
+Please refer to Note 8 of the Consolidated Financial Statements for additional information regarding common stock issuances.

-On June 2, 2014, we filed a registration statement on form S-1 to register shares of our common stock with the Securities and Exchange Commission to be offered to the public by us and by certain selling stockholders named in the registration statement.
-We also filed amendments to such registration statement on June 19, 2014, June 24, 2014, June 25, 2014, and June 26, 2014.
+On June 2, 2014, we filed a registration statement on Form S-1 to register shares of our common stock with the Securities and Exchange Commission to be offered to the public by us and by certain selling stockholders named in the registration statement.
+We also filed amendments to such registration statement on June 19, 2015, June 24, 2014, June 25, 2014, and June 26, 2014.
 Our net proceeds from the sale of 4,500,000 shares of our common stock by us pursuant to the registration statement was approximately \$16,430,000, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We did not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
 We have used and plan to continue using the proceeds from the offering to help fund Company growth initiatives.